ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

 Follow these steps to get your own Docker container instance:

-1. Log in to a host machine that hosts a dashDB local SMP installation the head node of a MPP installation.
+1. Log in to a host machine that hosts a dashDB local SMP installation or to the head node of a MPP installation.

 1. Install a Git client in your path.